Nitestack/personal-site/README.md

 - `NOTION_SECRET`: Your Notion API secret key.

-- `NOTION_DATABASE_ID`: The ID of the Notion database where your blog posts are stored.
+- `NOTION_DATASOURCE_ID`: The ID of the Notion datasource where your blog posts are stored.

 ### 2. Global Constants (`src/constants.ts`)